swiftlang/repo-templates/README.md

 Helpful file templates and guidance for repositories in /swiftlang.
 Project maintainers should use this guidance for the root files of every repository.

-## Notes for contribex members / roles:
-Anthony: queue up codeowners, PR, and issue templates guidance
-Devanshi: README template
-Harshita: CONTRIBUTING custom template
-Joe: editor
-Paris: repo-template README + CONTRIBUTORS.txt + lead and mentor - assist you all in each area
-Invite George B, Franz, and Honza to contribute for packages / libraries

 ## Org Level

 /swiftlang provides some documents at the organization level .github folder that powers consistency across all repositories.
 Read more general information about GitHub Org Level Files [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)